Forescout/eyeExtend-Connect/dhcpsyslog/README.md

 # Configure the Module
 After eyeExtend Connect is installed, **Connect** is displayed under **Options**.

-## Configure DHCP SysLog Receiver App
+## Configure DHCP Syslog Receiver App
-To configure eyeExtend Connect DHCP SysLog Receiver App, you import the DHCP SysLog Receiver App.
+To configure eyeExtend Connect DHCP Syslog Receiver App, you import the DHCP Syslog Receiver App.

 Initially, the App Configuration tab of the **Connect** pane is blank.
-The DHCP SysLog Receiver App has not been imported yet.
+The DHCP Syslog Receiver App has not been imported yet.

 ## Import an App
-You can import the DHCP SysLog Receiver App.
+You can import the DHCP Syslog Receiver App.

-To import the DHCP SysLog Receiver App:
+To import the DHCP Syslog Receiver App:

 In the App Configuration tab of the **Connect** pane, select **Import**.
 Apps that can be imported are in .zip or .eca format.
 They can be in any folder.